openhab/org.openhab.ui.habmin/README.md

 HABmin version2 - for openHAB2.

-An **OpenHAB2** bundle is now available with initial support for charting and some OH2 features such as listing the newly discovered devices.
-I hope to keep a single source base that supports as many OH1 and OH2 features as possible while OH2 is being developped.

 The goal of HABmin2 is to provide a modern, professional and portable user interface for openHAB, providing both user and administrative functions (eg sitemaps for users, and configuration utilities to aid setup).
 It is written in such a way that it can be compiled as a native application for mobile